Towards Weakly Supervised Text-to-Audio Grounding: Experimental Setup

 \subsection{Datasets}

 In this work, all models are trained on AudioCaps~\cite{kim2019audiocaps}, an audio captioning dataset without frame-level labels.
-There are 49501, 2475 and 4820 audio-caption pairs in the training, validation and test set of our downloaded version, respectively\footnote{Due to the change of Youtube video availability, there is a difference in the number of the original dataset and our downloaded version.}.
-The three sets are merged and re-split into a training set and a validation set with 1,000 audio-caption pairs to use more data for training.
+There are 49501, 2475, and 4820 audio-caption pairs in the training, validation, and test set of our downloaded version, respectively.
+The three sets are merged and re-split into a training set and a validation set with 1,000 audio-caption pairs.
 The audio-centric text encoder used in phrase-level WSTAG is also trained on AudioCaps.
 We use AudioGrounding~\cite{xu2021text} for evaluation.
 AudioGrounding is a subset of AudioCaps augmented with human-annotated onsets and offsets of phrases.
 When training models on AudioCaps, audio files in AudioGrounding test set are eliminated.
 We only use the test set for evaluation.
-Although all audio-text datasets~\cite{drossos2020clotho,martin2021diversity} can be utilized for training, we only use AudioCaps in this work since AudioGrounding is its subset.
+Although all audio-text datasets can be utilized for training, we only use AudioCaps in this work since AudioGrounding is its subset.
 Text descriptions from other datasets are found to have a different style from AudioCaps so incorporating these datasets may not be helpful.